 The implementation of routine mental health outcome measurement in Australia provides the opportunity to monitor the effectiveness of mental health services across jurisdictions.

-ambulatory episodes of mental health care that end because of admission to hospital or residential mental health care service (where the National Outcomes and casemix Collection (NOCC)‘reason for collection’ equals change of setting).
+Ambulatory episodes of mental health care that end because of admission to hospital or residential mental health care service (‘reason for collection’ equals change of setting).

-Only the Health of the Nation Outcome Scales (HoNOS) family of measures (including HoNOS, HoNOS 65+ and HoNOS Children and Adolescents (HoNOSCA)) are considered in the calculation of this indicator.
+Only the Health of the Nation Outcome Scale (HoNOS) family of measures (including HoNOS, HoNOS65+ and HoNOS Children and Adolescents) is considered in the calculation of this indicator.

 Outcomes are calculated for the following consumer groups:

 Group B: Consumers discharged from ambulatory care.
 All people who were discharged from an ambulatory care episode, provided by an ambulatory mental health care service, within the reference period.
 Scores should be calculated as the difference between the total score recorded at admission to the episode (the ‘baseline’), and discharge from the episode (the ‘follow-up’).
-Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the NOCC ‘reason for collection’ equals change of setting.
+Ambulatory episodes that are completed because the consumer was admitted to hospital or residential mental health care are excluded from the analysis that is, where the National Outcome and Casemix Collection (NOCC) ‘reason for collection’ equals change of setting.